 The Company's aggregate operating and investment commitments in AgTech amounted to \$300,000 and \$1,200,000, respectively.
-During the six months ended June 30, 2016, \$150,000 in capital related to the operating commitment was called.
-As of June 30, 2016, the Company had remaining unfunded commitments of \$150,000 and \$1,200,000, or approximately 50 percent and 100 percent, of the total operating and investment commitments, respectively.
+During the nine months ended September 30, 2016, \$150,000 in capital related to the operating commitment was called.
+As of September 30, 2016, the Company had remaining unfunded commitments of \$150,000 and \$1,200,000, or approximately 50 percent and 100 percent, of the total operating and investment commitments, respectively.
+On October 28, 2016, the remaining \$150,000 in capital related to the operating commitment was called.
 The withdrawal of contributed capital is not permitted.
 The transfer or assignment of capital is subject to approval by AgTech.

 On July 21, 2014, the Company made a \$216,012 investment in Accelerator IV-New York Corporation ("Accelerator").
 This initial investment was part of an overall \$666,667 operating commitment to Accelerator.
 Accelerator will be identifying emerging biotechnology companies for the Company to invest in directly.
 In addition to this operating commitment, the Company has a \$3,333,333 investment commitment to be invested in the identified portfolio companies over a five-year period.
 If the Company defaults on these commitments, the other investors may purchase the Company's shares of Accelerator for \$0.001 per share.
 In the event of default, the Company would still be required to contribute the remaining operating commitment.
+During the third quarter of 2016, the board of directors of Accelerator voted to modify the operating commitment and investment commitment distributions, which resulted in the Company's operating commitment to be set at \$833,333 and investment commitment to be set at \$3,166,667.
+The amendment to the investors agreement that will finalize these allocations is expected to be executed before the end of 2016.

-The Company's aggregate operating and investment commitments in Accelerator amounted to \$666,667 and \$3,333,333, respectively.
+The Company's aggregate operating and investment commitments in Accelerator amounted to \$833,333 and \$3,166,667, respectively.
 During the year ended December 31, 2015, \$262,215 in capital related to the operating commitment and \$1,132,950 in capital related to the investment commitment was called.
-During the six months ended June 30, 2016, \$103,680 in capital related to the operating commitment and \$550,290 in capital related to the investment commitment was called.
-As of June 30, 2016, the Company had remaining unfunded commitments of \$84,760 and \$1,650,093, or approximately 12.7 percent and 49.5 percent, of the total operating and investment commitments, respectively.
+During the nine months ended September 30, 2016, \$103,680 in capital related to the operating commitment and \$550,290 in capital related to the investment commitment was called.
+As of September 30, 2016, the Company had remaining unfunded commitments of \$251,426 and \$1,483,427, or approximately 30.2 percent and 46.8 percent, of the total operating and investment commitments, respectively.
 The withdrawal of contributed capital is not permitted.
 The transfer or assignment of capital is subject to approval by Accelerator.